Being on a team is awesome, but it’s also true that student-athletes should be monitored for eating disorders.

 Uniforms can either increase or soothe body consciousness.
 The most challenging uniforms when it comes to body issues are swimsuits, leotards, and the briefs worn for volleyball and running.
 In these uniforms, a student-athlete who is gaining weight has nowhere to hide.
 Many will simply drop out of a sport rather than continue to watch their bodies change in plain view.
 The uniforms perpetuate the concept that there are particular body types that are “built” for particular sports.
 They promote the concept that anyone who doesn’t “look good” in the uniform should not participate.

 The very same characteristics that make someone a great athlete also make them “good” at eating disorders.
 Great athletes are dedicated and passionate.
 They tend toward perfectionism and don’t shy away from following a “no pain, no gain” mentality to succeed.
 These qualities also makes them very good at controlling their food intake and engaging in disordered eating and eating disorders.
 The number of subclinical eating disorders in student-athletes are virtually impossible to measure.
 These behaviors appear “normal” and “healthy” in the student-athlete population.
 But they are not.
 It is often only when they put their athletic careers behind them that student-athletes recognize how deeply disordered they were when they were competing.

 Signs of student-athlete distress

-No parent wants their child to suffer mental distress, and yet it often comes with the territory of being a student-athlete.
-It is possible to compete without suffering health consequences, however, all athletes should be carefully monitored for signs of mental distress.
+No parent wants their child to suffer mental distress or get an eating disorder.
+And yet it often comes with the territory of being a student-athlete.
+It is possible to compete without suffering health consequences.
+This requires that we monitor student-athletes for eating disorders and other mental illnesses.

 Following are the major ways an athlete may experience stress, as described by Ray and Weise-Bjornstal (1999):